kurotatsu77/UnforgivingSkyrim/README.md

 Current ideas in various stages of planning:
 Side quest (one time, possible side activity later based on choices) - get Enchanting station.
 Who would be the best?
 Maybe Cancelmo in Markarth?
 Side quest (one time, possible side activity later based on choices) - get Devious Devices book, which will increase research points produce per day, maybe reduce base costs a bit.
 The old orc in the college library sounds like a good basis for some naughy action.
+And great chance to do ommage to the original DD quest...
 Repeatable activity - become bondage entertainment at Bannered Mare  for Hulda.
 NPC bondage rescue radiant quest.
 NPC bondage punishment radiant quest: idea of getting orders to punish bad girls by coming to them, binding and leaving them locked at public place (maybe inn?) in stocks or other furniture to humiliate them.
 And imagine choices player would have if one day she would receive order to punish herself! :D Boring option would be to pay out bounty to the client, maybe with a bit of extra.
 Fun options would be going through it or even offer more harsh treatment, because gold is good!